INST377-UMD/inst377-group-project-lilydinh15/README.md

 DELETE- To delete resources such as removing a city from the database.

-Expectations around know bugs and a road-map for future development
+Expectations around know bugs and a road-map for future development:

 It might take a while to load if it crashes you can refresh the page.